 In the West, meditation rose to prominence during the 1960s and 1970s.
 It was often associated with hippie culture.
 Today, meditation is practiced by people from all walks of life.

 It is used for relaxation, stress relief, and other purposes.
 Meditation has many benefits, and its popularity is sure to continue to grow in the years to come.

 Meditation is a practice that many people have been working on for centuries.
 It has become more popular in recent years, but there are still plenty of misconceptions about what it is and how to do it.

-We hope the information from this blog post will help clear up some confusion around meditation and show you why we think it’s worth trying out!
+We hope the information from this article will help clear up some confusion around meditation and show you why we think it’s worth trying out!

-If you’re looking for a teacher to help you begin a regular meditation practice or want to learn more before committing yourself to a session, click here!
+If you’re looking for a teacher to help you begin a regular meditation practice or want to learn more before committing yourself to a session, Let’s Work Together!
 You can also sign up for our newsletter where we’ll be sending out all sorts of great content like this one every week 🙂